si2-urssi/website/content/blog/2024-11-22-URSSI-fellowship-CFP.md

 - Research expenses - $10k (e.g. participant stipends, compute, etc)
 - Equipment - by request only

+**Does the fellowship funding come directly to the recipient or go through an institution (potentially with overhead)?**
+The fellowship will come directly to the recipient, and not go through an institution.
+Expense reimbursements or purchases will go through URSSI's fiscal sponsor, Code for Science & Society, and salary/stipend payments will come directly from them as an independent contractor.
+(Note that there are tax implications for this, that you would be responsible for handling.)

 **What is the expected time commitment?**
 We anticipate competitive projects will be completed in a six-month time period - the level of effort and the time commitment will vary between projects.
 If you intend to propose a project that will take longer than six months to complete please be in touch before your submission.